ConnerVigil/fullstack-challenge/documentation.md

 - I would like to have a better way of pulling types from the backend to the frontend, for increased type safety as I mentioned before.

 ## Is there any feedback/questions you have for us?

+- I thoroughly enjoyed this technical assessment.
+So thank you for setting it up!
+- Given I move forward in the interview process, what do the next steps look like?